zeroone-kr/zeroone-kr.github.io/_pages/about.md

 ---

 <br/>
 Hello, My name is Wonil Jang.
 My advisor is Prof. Hyungon Moon.
-My research interests focus on finding vulnerabilities in both closed and open-source software.
-Especially, I am interested in fuzzing and hacking moving devices (e.g., cars, drones, ships, etc.).
+My research centers on identifying exploitable vulnerabilities that could threaten user safety or cause significant organizational impact, with the ultimate goal of contributing to a safer and more secure society.
+Especially, I am interested in fuzzing and hacking moving devices (e.g., cars, drones, ships, etc.) or IoT devices.
-My motto is "No Pain, No Gain."

 Happy hacking!